-The Southern Maine Community College site in Casco/Naples is located at 1437 Poland Spring Road, Casco, at the Crooked River Adult and Community Education Center.
+The Southern Maine Community College site in Casco/Naples has administrative offices at 1437 Poland Spring Road, Casco, 04015 at Lake Region & Fryeburg Area Adult Education.
 Regular college courses as well as community education classes are offered, providing educational opportunities to the western part of the region.
+Most classes are held at Lake Region High School, 1877 Roosevelt Trail in Naples (04055).